Glossary Terms that are used in this ecoregional plan are briefly defined here.

 disharmonic - a term in biogeography referring to taxonomic units (e.g., genera, families) conspicuously absent from an ecoregion due to isolation.

 ecological system - suites of ecologically linked natural communities sharing similar biogeoclimatic conditions.

-for conservation in ecoregions. same as “ecoregional plan”.
+ecoregional assessment– the Nature Conservancy’s process for setting prioritiesfor conservation in ecoregions. same as “ecoregional plan”.

 ecoregional goals – the number and spatial distribution of conservation targets (species, communities, and ecological systems) neededto adequately conserve the targets in an ecoregion. also called“conservation goal.”

 ecosystem integrity - see integrity